About the MGHG

 Mark Westgarth, Chair

-I’m Associate Professor in Art History and Museum Studies at the University of Leeds.
+I’m Professor of the History of the Art Market at the University of Leeds.
 My particular interest in museum histories is on the intersection between museums and the art market.

 Phil Deans, Member without Portfolio

 I research museums and crisis.
-My recently completed PhD project considered the history of the Imperial War Museum during the Second World War.
+My recently completed PhD considered the history and interpretation of the Imperial War Museum during the Second World War.
 I use historical case studies to explore issues, ideas and concepts, particularly those which resonate in the present.

 Zoë Varley, Treasurer